Pretzel-wav/nsp-rust-programming-language/notes.md

 - `"String Literals"` are immutable `str`
 - When a variable goes out of scope, Rust calls a special function `drop` to return the memory.
 Rust calls `drop` automatically at the closing bracket.
+- Rust will never automatically create "deep" copies of your data.
+Therefore, any automatic copying can be assumed to be inexpensive.
+- Rust has a special annotation called the `Copy` trait that is applied to types like integers that are stored on the stack.
+If a type has the `Copy` trait, the older variable is still usable after assignment.
+- Rust won't let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
+- Passing a variable to a function will follow the same copy rules as variable assignment does.
 ----------------------------------------

 ## Notes